 - education programs to shape perceptions and behaviour: to build environmental stewardship for our southern marine treasures with a whole ecosystem and catchment view from young and old;

-- ‘i sea, i care’ Ambassador program to work with young leaders who deliver relevant environmental messages for our partners and wide community.
+- ‘i sea, i care’ Ambassador program to work with young leaders who deliver relevant environmental messages for our partners and wider community.

-- Creating opportunities for the community to become involved such as the Walk for Western Port and Community Dolphin Monitoring Proroject;
+- Creating opportunities for the community to become involved such as the Two Bays Whale Project and citizen science.

 - Being active as a leader in the community and media in marine and coastal matters;